 There's something that makes us smile about Ferran Adrià and his staff sitting down to a pre-service family meal of Cheeseburgers and potato chips before opening the doors of elBulli for the evening.
 These simple burgers adapted from The Family Meal seem to be the polar opposite of what Adrià and company were putting out at elBulli.

-Entries tagged with 'The Family Meal'
+'The Family Meal' on Serious Eats

 This creamy, buttery risotto is flecked with stands of lightly toasted saffron which colors it a deep, bright yellow.
 Although the risotto is finished with butter and Parmigiano, Ferran Adrià goes a step further by garnishing it with paper-thin slices of mushrooms that lend another level of earthiness and texture to an already great dish.